 While it is important to focus on sales growth and profit margins, many business owners forget to think about internal connectivity.
 It’s critical to understand what is connected to a company’s ability to function well internally.

 You know how the saying goes – “what happens on the inside becomes visible on the outside.”
 Here are 3 ways to determine how well your company is connected internally.

+One of the first steps to creating good internal connectivity is establishing core values.
 It is a good idea to have a set of core values as they are connected to the culture of the company.
 Core values should define as:

 How the company will treat the employees.